 Back in September 2018 at Photokina, Sony announced that it would be introducing Animal Eye AF in the near future.
-What it didn’t say was if this would be as a firmware upgrade or with a new product.
-I pressed them on the matter in an interview but they would not be drawn.
+At the time, it didn’t say was if this would be as a firmware upgrade or with a new product.
+But further down the line, it was revealed that it would be a firmware upgrade.

 What is Sony Animal Eye AF?